Sound Voltex: History

-Sequels Sound Voltex II: Infinite Infection, Sound Voltex III: Gravity Wars, Sound Voltex IV: Heavenly Haven, Sound Voltex Vivid Wave, and Sound Voltex Exceed Gear were released on June 5, 2013, November 20, 2014, December 21, 2016, February 28, 2019, and February 17, 2021 respectively.
+Sequels Sound Voltex II: Infinite Infection, Sound Voltex III: Gravity Wars, Sound Voltex IV: Heavenly Haven, Sound Voltex Vivid Wave, and Sound Voltex Exceed Gear were released on June 5, 2013, November 20, 2014, December 21, 2016, February 28, 2019, and February 17, 2021, respectively.
 On February 17, 2021, the publisher Konami released a new version of the cabinet called Sound Voltex: Valkyrie Model which included new features, such as a touchscreen mainly used to adjust settings; the new cabinet does not change the core gameplay.
 Sound Voltex has seen a limited release in arcades outside of Japan, with 2022 versions of Exceed Gear being the first in the series released in North America.
 In 2024, older non-Valkyrie models of the arcade cabinet were cut off from online updates and e-Amusement services.
-Sound Voltex∇ (Nabla), the seventh version of the game, was announced at the Japan Amusement Expo in November 2025.
+Sound Voltex ∇ (read as “Nabla”), the seventh edition of the game, was announced at the Japan Amusement Expo in November 2025.
+It has been released to arcades with an online Sound Voltex cab connected to the official E-amusement servers as of December 24, 2025.

 Sound Voltex III: Gravity Wars saw the addition of Sound Voltex Generator Real Model in 2015, an add-on to some arcade cabinets that allowed for the printing of physical cards featuring art from the game.